chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P5 Identify Fraud from Enron Email/README.md

 We need to always have a seperate training and testing set to validate our model.
 Generally we use 70%-30% split to train and test our data.

 The dataset used in this project has a imblance in lables, that's why I used StratifiedShuffleSplit validation technique which trains and tests model on multiple folds to average out the accuracy and other metrics

+**Q6.
+Give at least 2 evaluation metrics and your average performance for each of them.
+Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.**

+The two evaluation metrics which were used to determine the performence are precision and recall, because accuracy alone would not be enough as our dataset has imblance in classes.
+The precison and recall reported by tuned decison tree are `0.38702` and `0.3965`

+- Precision : Out all the items labelled as positive, how many belong to positive class.
+- Recall    : Out all the items that are truely positive, how many items were correctly classified as positive.

+For this project especially, we might want to have a high recall score than precision because we don't want to miss any poi from the dataset.